AnotherWayIn/PocketPhishr/README.md

 Code is based on the original here: https://github.com/adamff1/ESP8266-Captive-Portal, with some tweaks to work with a display.

 Here is the specific board the code is based on.
-If you choose to use a differetn board you'll need to use the relevant settings and library for that display: https://www.aliexpress.com/item/1005004513260449.html
+If you choose to use a different board, you'll need to use the relevant settings and library for that display: https://www.aliexpress.com/item/1005004513260449.html

 There are some instructions included on setting up the board and U8g2 library within the Arduino IDE.